wilsontelab/agFree-docs/docs/22_sample-analysis/11_ONT-basecalling.md

 You will typically submit these jobs to your shared server job scheduler or use another compute resource with dedicated GPUs.

-Basecalling places unaligned bam (ubam) files into <--output-dir>/<--data-name>/ubam.
+Basecalling places unaligned bam (ubam) files into `<--output-dir>/<--data-name>/ubam`.

 ### OPTIONAL: Trim adapters from pre-basecalled ONT reads

 If you performed live ONT or other basecalling, you should trim adapters from those FASTQ files in a RE-aware manner as described above.
-The `trim` pipeline can also report a summary of ONT trimming results from ubam.
+The `trim` pipeline can also report a summary of ONT trimming results from ubam files.

 Use the following commands directly, or call them using the {% include templates.html type="ONT" %}.